LDMX-Software/pflib/tool/README.md

 This specific alias assumes that `pftool` is installed to a directory in the `PATH` environment variable.

+#### uHal Config Files
+uHal needs to load a set of XML files defining the IP-bus mapping.
+You can support this by either running pftool from within the uhal directory or by providing the full path to that directory in the `IPBUS_MAP_PATH` environment variable.

 #### Exiting
 You can leave the tool at anytime by pressing ctrl+C.